 Travelling around Lake Geneva?
 Visit Switzerland’s newest attraction, Chaplin’s World, an interactive Chaplin museum in Vevey.
 For all the travel facts you’ll need, scroll down to the fact box below.
-For my experience, and it was a doozy, read on.
+For my experience, read on.

 Let the Charlie Chaplin experience begin

 “A day without laughter is a day wasted,” says a big Chaplin quote on the wall of the gift shop of Chaplin’s World, the new Charlie Chaplin Museum in Vevey, Switzerland.

 Oh, no!
 I bit my lip.
 I probably haven’t laughed in four days.
 Travelling alone will do that to you, especially if you don’t want people to move away from you on the train.
 Was I wasting my vacation?

 Touring Chaplin’s World – the new Chaplin Museum in Vevey